Must-Know Basics to Improve Your Tablet Drawing Experience

 Shortcut keys usually help reduce frustration and time, but they might feel a little advanced.
 Don’t worry, you will get used to it as you use them!

-Open Wacom’s tablet properties.
-Click Input device > Pen to register shortcut keys to the two buttons on the side of the pen.
+If you are using a Wacom, open Wacom’s tablet properties.
+Click Input device > Pen to register shortcuts to the two buttons on the side of the pen.

 What should I register on the side switches?